ikh-innovation/roboweldar-rose-ap/README.md

 ## Background

+This repository contains the source code to the RoboWeldAR ROSE-AP module.
+Given a set of photographs of a metallic object destined for welding, this module produces 3D-reconstructed model of that object, along with proposed welding paths.
 The ROSE-AP building block is one of the functional cores of the RoboWeldAR system (along with the robotic control module), and encapsulates the 3D reconstruction and weld seam detection components.

 ![High-level architecture](rose-ap-arch.png)